MandarJKulkarni/CSharpOnGCP/VisualStudio_GCPTools.md

 Then login to the console.cloud.google.com using your active account on Google Cloud Platform.

 After successful login, you should see the project name and your name's icon in the top-right corner of visual studio.
+Now you can deploy the service into the selected Google Cloud Project.